seffy/seffy/README.md

 <h1 align="left">Hi, I'm Seffy!</h1>
-<p align="left">🔱 Tech-savvy Learning Designer and Developer <br> 🎨 Visual Thinker <br> ☕ Coffee-Powered Coder <br> 🍫 Chocolate Enthusiast  <br> 📺 Movie Marathoner  </p>

 ---

 ### 👨‍💻 About Me

-I'm a **Technical Developer and Digital Learning Designer** with a unique blend of skills across front-end development, UX/UI design, instructional design, and multimedia development.

-🎓 Currently, I’m completing a Master of Information Technology Management, where I’m advancing my skills in:
+🎓 Currently, I’m completing a Master of Information Technology Management, where I’m enhancing my expertise and expanding into new areas such as:

+- Project Management
+- Full Stack Development
-  - Cloud Automation & Cloud-native application development and deployment
+- Cloud automation and cloud-native application developmen
-  - Python, Node.js, and modern front-end frameworks
+- Node.js and modern front-end frameworks (building on existing front-end skills)
-  - Cybersecurity and API management
+- Cybersecurity and API management (developing understanding)
+- Python (beginner level — no prior background)
-  - Real-world analytics and cloud automation
+- Real-world analytics (gaining foundational knowledge)

 🌏 Currently based in Melbourne, Australia (UTC+10)

 🍿 Big fan of clever plots and epic storytelling — from tech thrillers to chill comedies.

 ---